ServiceComposer/ServiceComposer.AspNetCore/docs/README.md

 ## Endpoint filters

 Endpoint filters allow intercepting all incoming HTTP requests before they reach the composition stage.
 For more information refer to the [endpoint filters documentation](endpoint-filters.md).

+## Composition requests filters

+Composition requests filters allow intercepting compostion requests before they are dispatched to composition handlers.
+For more information refer to the [Composition requests filters documentation](composition-filters.md).